Hivemind - Lightweight Container Orchestration Platform

 • Simple yet powerful - Deploy containers with a clean REST API or straightforward CLI

-• Containerd integration - Works directly with containerd for reliable container operations
+• Multi-runtime support - Works with containerd and Docker for reliable container operations

-• Service Discovery - Automatic DNS-based service discovery for your applications
+• Service Discovery - DNS-based service discovery for your applications

-• Clustering - Seamlessly scale from a single node to a distributed cluster
+• Clustering - Scale from a single node to a distributed cluster

 • Volume Management - Persistent storage for your stateful applications

-• Clean Web UI - Monitor and manage everything through an intuitive dashboard
+• Clean Web UI - Monitor and manage through an intuitive dashboard

-• Container Networking - Seamless communication between containers across nodes
+• Container Networking - Communication between containers across nodes

 How does Hivemind compare to other container orchestration platforms?